BPLIM/Workshops/Guides/02_BPLIM_Datasets_Guide/BPLIM_Datasets_Guide_v022025.md

 {{< pagebreak >}}

-## Fast and Exceptional Enterprise Survey - COVID-19 (COVID-IREE)
+## Fast and Exceptional Enterprise Survey - COVID-19 (IREE-COVID)

-The Fast and Exceptional Enterprise Survey - COVID-19 (COVID-IREE) was launched by Statistics Portugal (INE) and the BdP aiming to identify the main effects of the COVID-19 pandemic on key aspects of the enterprises activity, such as firm's turnover, workforce, prices, credit conditions and the use of Government support measures.
+The Fast and Exceptional Enterprise Survey - COVID-19 (IREE-COVID) was launched by Statistics Portugal (INE) and the BdP aiming to identify the main effects of the COVID-19 pandemic on key aspects of the enterprises activity, such as firm's turnover, workforce, prices, credit conditions and the use of Government support measures.
 This survey was addressed to a representative sample of non-financial firms located in Portugal.
 The data started being collected with a weekly frequency on April 6-10, 2020 and refers to a fortnight from May 2020 onwards.
 Although the survey was suspended after July 2020, two new editions were implemented, in November 2020 and in the first fortnight of February 2021 given the evolution of the pandemic situation.

 For more information on this dataset, please refer to the **Manuals and Auxiliary Documentation** (metadata files, variable descriptions) available in the [**BPLIM Github Repository - IREE**](https://github.com/BPLIM/Manuals/tree/master/Data/IREE).
 <br>